-If you need some extra support over the winter break, you can find some resources (including COVID-19 specific supports) on our Mental Health page.
+If you need some extra support, you can find some resources (including COVID-19 specific supports) on our Mental Health page.

-We look forward to supporting one another's resiliency as we ring in the New Year!
+We look forward to supporting one another's resiliency as we move toward warmer weather and sunshine filled days.

 The Wellness Empowerment Program (WEP) is a school-based mental health capacity building initiative which promotes positive mental health outcomes in children, youth, families, and individuals in the community.
 WEP began serving schools in Calgary in 2007, and we currently serve independent and charter schools, and select Calgary Board of Education schools.
 In 2018, WEP received additional funding to serve Tsuut’ina Nation and Stoney Education Authority.